-The movement of an airplane must follow these 4 rules:

-- 1. Use all the MPs. - 2.
-Never perform a maneuver to the right (Slide or Turn) after a maneuver to the left (Slide or Turn) and vice versa. - 3.
+- The movement of an airplane must follow these 5 rules: - 1.
+Use all the MPs. - 2.
+Never perform a maneuver to the right (Glide or Turn) after a maneuver to the left (Glide or Turn) and vice versa. - 3.
 Never perform a Climb and a Dive maneuvers in the same movement. - 4.
-Never end the movement on another airplane at the same altitude.
+Never end the movement on another plane at the same altitude.